-Bicycles are permitted on CTA trains every day (including holidays) except during rush hour periods - 4:00 a.m. to 10:00 a.m. and 2:00 p.m. to 8:00 p.m.
+Bicycles are permitted on trains every weekday except from 7:00 a.m. to 9:00 a.m. and 4:00 p.m. to 6:00 p.m.
+On Saturdays, Sundays and holidays, bicycles are allowed on trains all day.
 If trains are crowded, the use of trains by cyclists may be restricted as appropriate.
+Bicycles are not permitted on trains on July 3.

-- When entering a rail station, notify the Customer Assistant or security guard that you are there with your bicycle.
+- Assistant or security guard that you are there with your bicycle.
 When available, use the accessible turnstile with the swing gate to pay your fare and enter with your bicycle.
 If a swing gate is not available, CTA staff will open an access gate to allow you to enter.
-Please ride your bicycle to the next rail station if no one is available to assist you. - Avoid attempting to carry your bicycle through one of the tall steel barrier gates.
+Please ride your bicycle to the next rail station if no one is available to assist you. - Do not attempt to carry your bicycle through one of the tall steel barrier gates.
 It will get caught!

 Note: For this reason, bicycles may not exit at the King Drive (Green Line) station.
 Please ride to the Cottage Grove station. - To reach the platform level, use elevators whenever they are available.
 Otherwise, carry your bicycle on ramps and stairways, allowing other customers to clear before you go up or down the stairs.
-Bicycles are not allowed on escalators.
+Bicycles are not allowed on escalators. - When a train is approaching or leaving, stand clear of the platform edge.
+If the train is too crowded, please wait for the next one.